 The spectacular emptiness of the Arabian landscape provides a blank canvas upon which is projected a riot of cultural, religious, intellectual and trading wonders.

-‘No man can live this life and emerge unchanged,' wrote Wilfred Thesiger of his travels with the Bedouin across the Empty Quarter in Arabian Sands.
-'He will carry, however faint, the imprint of the desert.’
-The austere allure of the desert has attracted travellers to Arabia for centuries.
-Ibn Battuta, Marco Polo and TE Lawrence are among many famous travellers beguiled by the beauty and challenge of the barren landscapes.
-Thankfully, modern travellers no longer need risk life and limb to encounter the wilderness as roads and camps make encounters with the desert possible for all.
+In describing his travels with the Bedouin across the Empty Quarter, 20th-century desert explorer Wilfred Thesiger acknowledged the power of the desert to leave an imprint on the imagination.
+This austere allure has attracted travellers to Arabia for centuries: Ibn Battuta, Marco Polo and TE Lawrence are among many famous explorers beguiled by the beauty and challenge of the barren landscapes.
+Thankfully, modern desert-goers no longer need risk life and limb to venture into the wilderness, as roads and camps make encounters with this inspiring landscape possible for all.

-When asked what they most like about their land of sand dunes, the Bedouin near Al Hashman in Oman reply, ‘Coming to town’.
+When asked what they most like about their land of sand dunes, the Bedouin near Al Hashman in Oman reply that they enjoy coming to town.
 Town!
 This is the Arabia of the 21st century, built on oil and banking – sophisticated communities looking to the future and creating empires out of sand, or at least on land reclaimed from the sea.
 For those looking for a dynamic urban experience, the Gulf cities are the place to find it.
 With high incomes per capita, elegant towers, opulent hotels and eccentric malls, these cities offer the ‘pleasure domes’ of the modern world.

-The essence of the Arabian Peninsula lies in its people: good-natured haggling in souqs, cursing on long journeys, sharing of sweet tea on the edge of wild places.
+The essence of the Arabian Peninsula lies in its people: good-natured haggling in souqs, cursing on long journeys, sharing sweet tea on the edge of wild places.
 Unifying all is Islam, a way of life, the call to prayer carried on an inland breeze, a gentle hospitality extended towards strangers.
-This is what many travellers most remember of their visit here – the ancient tradition of sharing 'bread and salt' and of ensuring safe passage, albeit given a modern context.
+This is what many travellers most remember of their visit here – the ancient tradition of sharing 'bread and salt' and of ensuring safe passage, albeit in a modern context.
 Visitors can expect friendly exchange as equally in supermarkets as in remote desert villages.